Fiji on a budget: Island Hopping Beyond the Resorts

 - 5 min read

 Fiji is a fantastic destination for families!
-We spend just under 3 weeks exploring the sun-drenched islands of Fiji, exploring beyond the resorts and into the heart of real Fiji.
-We wanted to see the real Fiji, the villages, homestays, and the rugged beauty of the Yasawa Islands, this adventure gave us a taste of paradise, one island at a time.
+We spend 3 weeks exploring the sun-drenched islands of Fiji, exploring beyond the resorts and into the heart of real Fiji.
+We wanted to see the real Fiji, the villages, homestays, and the rugged beauty of the Yasawa Islands.

-From the bustling mainland town of Nadi to the wild beauty of the Yasawa Islands, we travelled island to island by ferry discovering a version of Fiji that felt raw, welcoming and wonderfully untouched.
+From the bustling mainland town of Nadi to the remote island, we travelled island to island by ferry discovering a version of Fiji that felt raw, welcoming and wonderfully untouched.

 We used the Awesome Adventures Fiji Bula Pass, and for us, it was perfect!
 It gave us the freedom to travel at our own pace and discover the islands of our choice.

 The Bula Pass is a hop-on, hop-off ferry pass that runs from Nadi all the way to the northern tip of the Yasawa Islands.
-You choose a pass length (between 5–15 days) and can stop wherever you like along the route.
+You choose how many days you want (between 5–15), then move at your own pace, stopping wherever you like.

-The ferry itself is operated by South Sea Cruises.
-At each stop, smaller boats zip out from the islands to collect guests and take them to their homestays or resorts.
+The main ferry is operated by South Sea Cruises, and at each stop, smaller boats come out from the islands to collect guests and take them to their homestays or resorts.
 It sounds chaotic, but it’s incredibly well organised.
 The staff on board are extremely helpful and we never felt lost.

-If you prefer everything locked in ahead of time, Awesome Adventures Fiji also offers the “Yasawa Pass,” which bundles accommodation, transfers and meals into one organised package.
+If you prefer something more structured, there's also the “Yasawa Pass,” which bundles accommodation, transfers and meals into one package.

-For day trips from Nadi to the closer Mamanuca Islands, South Sea Cruises also runs excellent tours.
+For day trips from Nadi to the closer Mamanuca Islands, South Sea Cruises also runs excellent day tours.
+Great if you're travelling with babies or toddlers.

 Where We Stayed: Homestays vs Resorts

-On the islands, accommodation ranges from luxury beachfront villas to simple family homes.
+You’ll find everything from luxury beachfront villas to simple, family-run homes.

 Our Favourite Island: Drawaqa (Manta Ray Island)

-Our beachfront bure opened straight onto white sand and turquoise water.
-The staff were warm and incredible with children.
-The snorkeling was out of this world.
-The food was some of the best we ate in Fiji.
+Our bure opened straight onto white sand and impossibly clear turquoise water.
+The staff were incredible—especially with kids—and the food was some of the best we had in Fiji.

 Swimming alongside these gentle giants was unforgettable.
 The resort even has resident marine biologists who run sessions on manta conservation and reef protection.
 It was inspiring, educational an incredible place we’ll never forget.